WinkTPG: An Execution Framework for Multi-Agent Path Finding Using Temporal Reasoning: Empirical Evaluation

 \subsection{Robust Execution Under Uncertainty}

-In this section, we evaluate the performance of \mymethod in environments with temporal uncertainty.
+In this section, we evaluate the performance of \mymethod in environments with execution timing uncertainty.
 As KDN cannot handle uncertainty, only ADG is used as a baseline.
+Our goal is to examine whether the proposed safety margin mechanism can provide the same guarantees predicted by the theory.
+We also study its execution efficiency under different factors, including window size and uncertainty level.

 \paragraph{Experiment Setup} We use a differential-drive robot model that is more commonly used in real-world applications.
-Compared to omnidirectional robots, it moves only along its current orientation, while being constrained by the same dynamic constraints as in the previous section.
+Compared to omnidirectional robots, it moves only along its current orientation, while being constrained by the same speed and acceleration limits as in the previous section.
 It can change its orientation only when its velocity is zero.
 Specifically, it takes $0.5 \, \text{s}$ to turn left or right and $0.9 \, \text{s}$ to turn backward.
-We set the safety probability threshold to $P_d = 0.99$ and use $K_i=\varepsilon^2$ for all agents, where $\varepsilon$ is a hyperparameter.
-By~\cref{eq:noise}, the variance of the move time to an adjacent vertex is $(\varepsilon_i^k)^2=\varepsilon^2$ as the move distance is $1\,\text{m}$.
-We use different $\varepsilon$ values to model different uncertainty levels.
-For intuition, given a movement between two adjacent vertices, its expected move time is $\frac{1 \, \text{m}}{2 \, \text{m/s}} = 0.5 \, \text{s}$.
-For $\varepsilon=0.05$, by applying the $3$-$\sigma$ rule~\cite{casella2024statistical}, it implies there is up to $\pm 30\% \times 0.5 \, \text{s}$ uncertainty in move time.
-Given this level of noise is already substantial for short-range motion, we limit $\varepsilon$ to values no greater than $0.05$.
+To evaluate both reliability and execution efficiency, we report the following additional metrics in~\cref{table:additional_metrics}: (1) \emph{Precedence violation rate:} the ratio of violated precedence constraints at shared locations to the total number of such constraints.
+(2) \emph{Average velocity:} the mean linear velocity over the entire execution horizon.
+(3) \emph{Total idle time:} the cumulative duration during which the linear and angular velocity of an agent is zero.
+(4) \emph{Stop-and-go count:} the number of times an agent accelerates from zero velocity to positive velocity.